Oda-Yuji/Oda-Yuji/README.md

 ## I am Felipe Majer — or Yuji Oda

-I’m currently a 2nd year student at ETEC Professor Camargo Aranha, with an interest in:
+I’m currently a 3rd year student at Etec Professor Camargo Aranha, with an interest in:
 - Coding
 - AI devlopment
 - Machine learning